realJohnDoe/org-sim/memory-bank/activeContext.md

 - Installed necessary dependencies including D3.js for visualization and Jest for testing.
 - Configured Jest for TypeScript, resolving issues with ES module scope by renaming configuration files to use '.cjs' extension.
 - Confirmed that 'jest-environment-jsdom' is installed for proper test environment setup.
+- Wrote and passed the first failing test for organizational state initialization using immutable data structures (n-dimensional vectors and graph structures).
+- Implemented minimal logic in `src/simulation/state.ts` to pass the test, adhering to functional programming principles.
+- Updated Jest configuration to support TypeScript with `ts-jest` and installed necessary dependencies for testing.

 ## Next Steps
-1. Write the first failing test for organizational state initialization, focusing on immutable data structures for n-dimensional vectors and graph structures (behavioral change).
+1. Write the next failing test for adding agents with capability vectors to the organizational state (behavioral change).
-2. Implement minimal logic to pass the test, ensuring adherence to functional programming principles (behavioral change).
+2. Implement minimal logic to pass the test for agent initialization, ensuring adherence to functional programming principles (behavioral change).
 3. Refactor if necessary, separating structural changes from behavioral ones in commits.
 4. Update `progress.md` and `activeContext.md` with each increment to reflect new functionality and next tasks.